davidxk/Magician/docs/design_vis_obj.md

 The rectangular shape is guaranteed by asserting all strings in the vector should have the same length.

 Different Visible Object may be initiated in different ways.
 A image may be read from a file while a box's outline and content is filled by the program.

+##UTF-8 Trouble
+Apparently you just replace string with wstring, char with wchar_t and it's done.
+Over too easy.